 First steel cut for CVN-78

-USN is all set to buy atleast 10 or so Ford class carriers to replace the aging Nimitz class carriers.
+USN is all set to buy atleast 10 or so Ford class carriers to replace the ageing Nimitz class carriers.
 USS John F. Kennedy will replace the USS Nimitz and the new Enterprise would replace the Dwight D. Eisenhower.
 JFK has been laid down on 22nd of August at Newport News shipyard.
-Around 450 of the 1100 modules have already been completed and are awaiting assembly in the drydock.
-She is slated to be delivered to the USN in June 2022.
+She is slated to be delivered to the USN in the mid 2020s.
 Work on the Enterprise would begin soon as well and is probably underway.
-She is slated to enter service in 2026.
+She is slated to enter service in the late 2020s or at the start of the next decade.
 USN might delay the procurement of these carriers and push their dates a year further to reduce procurement costs and allow the technologies to mature.
-USN will probably delay the commissioning of Ford as well, as the proposal for not performing shock tests on the Ford and doing it on JFK has been rejected.
+USS JFK will be the first of the class to undergo shock tests as they won’t be conducted on the Ford..
 The delays won’t stop Ford and her sisters from taking over the reign of the world’s oceans from the Nimitz class.

 Keel laying ceremony of CVN-79.

 The addition of this foredeck module marked 75% completion of the future USS JFK.